pavitranew/session-3/readme.md

 Now, refresh your browser and you should be able to see all entries.

+## Notes

-## Integration with the old site
+### Integration with the old site

-We need to move the old index.html into index.ejs and re-enable app.use static.
+Copy the old `app/index.html` into `index.ejs` and re-enable the `app.use(express.static('app'));` middleware.

-We can edit our package.json to proxy the browser sync to our express port number and add nodemon to our list of currently running scripts:
+Edit our package.json to proxy the browser sync to our express port number and add nodemon to our list of currently running scripts:

 ```js
  "scripts": {